CodeMaxter/php-http/README.md

  * Implement the put and delete methods
  * Implement the rest of HTTP methods
  * Generate better and more documented examples
- * Write an article for my blog explaining the use of the class and how it works curl in PHPTODO:

- * Make a cool description of the class in the README
- * Document the protected methods
- * Implement the put and delete methods
- * Implement the rest of HTTP methods
- * Generate better and more documented examples
  * Write an article for my blog explaining the use of the class and how it works curl in PHP